Police seek attacker who kicked Chinese American man in head - WTMJ

 The man was collecting cans when he was attacked from behind, knocked to the ground and kicked in the head shortly after 8 p.m.
 Friday.
 He was taken to Harlem Hospital in critical but stable condition, police said.

-Mayor Bill de Blasio called it “outrageous” on Twitter.
+Mayor Bill de Blasio called the attack “outrageous” on Twitter.
 “Make no mistake, we will find the perpetrator and they will be prosecuted to the fullest extent of the law,” de Blasio said Saturday.

 The attack recalled last month’s assault near Times Square in which a woman who immigrated from the Philippines was knocked to the ground and stomped on by an attacker who shouted anti-Asian slurs.
 A parolee convicted of killing his mother nearly two decades ago was arrested in that attack.